bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 **matches**             Yes        Returns FALSE if the form element does not match the one in the parameter.                    matches[form_item]
 **is_unique**           Yes        Returns FALSE if the form element is not unique to the                                        is_unique[table.field]
                                    table and field name in the parameter. is_unique[table.field]
+**empty**               No         Returns FALSE if the form element contains anything at all.
 **max_length**          Yes        Returns FALSE if the form element is longer then the parameter value.                         max_length[12]
 **exact_length**        Yes        Returns FALSE if the form element is not exactly the parameter value.                         exact_length[8]
 **greater_than**        Yes        Returns FALSE if the form element is less than the parameter value or not numeric.            greater_than[8]